agent18/agent18.github.io/_posts/2018-12-22-DP-CT-examples.markdown

 can't just be anything`.
 An STM and I seem to be talking about the same thing.

-Rule #2: Both STM and I give decent number of examples about the type of unacceptable solutions which reflects the main idea.
+Rule #2: Both STM and I have given decent number of examples about the type of unacceptable solutions which reflects the main idea.

 1-1